napix/NapixServer/docs/running.rst

     Add Cross-Site Request Service headers

 :secure:
-    Use only signed authentication and not deny requests signed by a GET token
+    Use only signed authentication and not deny requests signed by a GET token.
+    See :ref:`non-secure-auth`.

+:autonomous-auth:
+    Use :ref:`autonomous-auth` in the authentication process.